mrkem598/civhacks17/readme.md

 ## Teams
 Teams are three to four people.
 Given the data analysis, user experience, and (potentially live) deployment component of your task, including a diversity of skillsets should be a priority.
 A team that has fully deployed interactive data visualization components may provide impressive analysis, but will lack recommendations for improving the experience to end users seeking additional study abroad information.
 Likewise, well-researched and prototyped solutions that lack data-inforced findings (particularly of the provided visa dataset) will lack quantitative validity.

-## Resources

 ## Submissions
 Submissions must be submitted via pull request to the submissions folder by 5:30 PM.

 To submit, create a folder within the submission folder with your team name.
 In that folder, place your submission materials.
 All submissions must include the presentation materials your group is leveraging, whether this ranges from a PDF of a PPT to links (in a mardown file) to working prototypes and deployed visualization tools.
 (Bear in mind you cannot add files in excess of 100MB to your Github: you should save your presentation as a PDF)

-If you need help with pull requests, find Joseph in advance of the 7:00 PM deadline.
+If you need help with pull requests, find Joseph in advance of the 5:30 PM deadline.
 Please also view this [resource](https://yangsu.github.io/pull-request-tutorial/)

 ## Judging Criteria